andrewrgarcia/XRDpy/README.md

 - [ ] Determination of hkl indices and lattice parameters for powder patterns

-- [ ]  ~~If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak~~
+- [ ]  ~~If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak [HARD]~~